SimoMart88/rpic/README.md

 - During the first installation, automatically generated passwords (Postgresql, Django Admin, etc...) will be prompted
   - If you miss it, we can find it in /opt/rpic/app/.env

+### Notes
+- For InfluxDB default credential will be used, change it if your RaspberryPi is exposed on internet

 # Future improvements
 ## Documentation
 * Implement HLA

 ## Features
 ### Mandatory for v1
+* Include Sensor delta temperature in SensorTemperatureStepScaleFanControllerInterface output
+* Implement support for NC/NO state in Relays
+  * Implement support for status reset when unknown (for example, on application startup)
 * Integrate Sentry (https://sentry.io/)
   * Better runtime error management